 NSE: Windows or Mac

-Apple has recently shifted its laptop lineup from Intel processors to its own custom-designed ARM-based processors.
-These new processors are referred to as Apple Silicon and labeled as M1 or M2 CPUs.
+Apple has shifted its laptop lineup from Intel processors to its own custom-designed ARM-based processors.
+These new processors are referred to as Apple Silicon and labeled as M1, M2 or M3 CPUs.
 These processors offer several benefits, such as improved performance, better battery life, and enhanced security features.

 For most students 16GB is plenty of RAM/memory for general use.
-However, if you anticipate that you may need to run virtual machines or large models/simulations you may want to consider upgrading to 32GB of RAM/memory.
+However, if you anticipate that you may need to run virtual machines or large models/simulations we recommend 32GB of RAM/memory or more.
 Virtual machines are used in some EECS computer science courses.

-500GB of storage space is sufficient for general use.
-However, if you anticipate that you may be running multiple virtual machines, you play modern computer games or have other needs that use a lot of storage space, then 1TB or larger is likely best.
+500GB of storage space is sufficient for general use (especially if you use network and cloud storage options).
+However, if you anticipate that you may be running multiple virtual machines, you play modern computer games or have other needs that use a lot of storage space, then 1TB or larger is recommended.
 NOTE: Have a backup plan for your important data!
 Storage drives can fail and you should always have 2 or more copies of your important data whether that is on an external drive, your personal university storage, or a cloud storage service.

 We highly recommend SSD storage over conventional spinning hard drives.

-When selecting a laptop to purchase, be aware whether memory and storage is upgradable or not.
-Some laptops, including Macbooks, memory and storage is soldered to the main-board and cannot be upgraded later on.
+When selecting a laptop to purchase, be aware whether memory and storage can be upgraded later or not.
+Many laptops, including MacBooks, memory and storage is soldered to the main-board and cannot be upgraded later on.

 All OSU students have FREE access to Microsoft Office 365 to install on their personally owned computers (Mac and/or PC).